canvasxyz/teekit/packages/gramine/README.md

 npm run build:enclave   # Run Gramine build, sign the enclave SGX=1 make run          # Run the kettle at http://localhost:3001
 ```

+**Note**: SGX enclave initialization takes **30-60 seconds**.
+The enclave is loading when you see "Emulating a raw syscall instruction" in the logs.
+Wait for the quote service to become available at `http://localhost:3333/healthz` before testing.

 ### Verifying Quotes